 - Recycling green waste Wherever possible, all cut green material is left on site.
 All woody material cut on site is stacked to form dead wood habitat piles.
-Grass cuttings are left on site in carefully selected areas to minimise increasing nutrients in areas where these would be detrimental to the ground flora. - □ Accessing the Woodland The site can be easily reached by foot but people do use cars.
+Grass cuttings are left on site in carefully selected areas to minimise increasing nutrients in areas where these would be detrimental to the ground flora. - Accessing the Woodland The site can be easily reached by foot but people do use cars.
 Valley Park Woodlands main car park is located at Knightwood Leisure Centre and is spacious and can easily accommodate over 50 cars.
 However, with the Council's obligation to reduce the amount of Co2 in the atmosphere it will be important to establish reasons for car travel and work with the Council's Transport planners to reduce the number of journeys.
-This will become a specific future objective. - ☐ Bike Rack A cycle rack is located at the entrance to the Leisure Centre.
+This will become a specific future objective. - ☐ Bike Rack A cycle rack is located at the entrance to the Leisure Centre. - □ Climate Change is one of the greatest challenges we face, locally, nationally and globally.
+It is a challenge that will continue to grow over the coming years, becoming ever more critical for future generations.